 However some teenagers do develop nutritional problems.
 Teenage girls may become anaemic.
 Once they begin menstruating they need a good supply of high iron foods.
-This is especially important for teenagers who are ‘dieting’ to control their weight, and for those who are vegetarian.
+This is especially important for teenagers who are ‘dieting’ to control their weight, and for those who are vegetarian or vegan.

 Teenage girls who become pregnant are especially nutritionally vulnerable.
 They should begin taking a vitamin supplement containing Vitamin D and folic acid as soon as they realise they are pregnant.
 If they do not eat well then a full vitamin and mineral supplement suitable for pregnancy is advisable.